Terry Meer- Bio

 Terry Meer is dedicated to creating and nurturing abundant communities and building a bridge connecting the nature of our hearts and earths sacred ecology.

 Growing up on a sailboat in the Florida Keys, he learned the importance of our valuable and limited natural resources creating a desire to see alternatives to ecologically destructive electrical, water, transportation, and waste-treatment systems in popular society.
 After moving on land in the 5th grade he started his study of ecology and human behavior.
-The path started after he graduated college studying Human behavior as a Behavior Analyst working with non-verbal children with Autism.
-Learning to value listening without using words, his human behavior work met his love for ecology and transcended into the new field of Sacred Ecology.
+The path started after he graduated college studying human behavior as a Behavior Analyst working with non-verbal children with Autism.
+Learning the value of listening without using words, his human behavior work met his love for ecology and transcended into his new adventure of Sacred Ecology.
 He began to seek out workshops on building relationships with nature and quickly discovered Permaculture.
 He has studied with Permaculture experts including John Jeavons, Eric Toensmeier, and David Jackie and sacred ecology wisdom keepers including John Milton and Sandra Ingerman during his 20-year journey for knowledge.
 Terry moved to Orlando, Florida in 2007 where he became part of the foundation of the blossoming Permaculture movement there.
 He started the Green Education Center, a school based in ecology and sustainable practices as a way to help people in the community contact low-impact and sustainable lifestyles.

 Terry is currently the Permaculture Director at Sustainable Kashi in Sebastian, Florida which is an 80-acre river front intentional community with permaculture demonstration sites including perennial food forests, 7 intensive gardens, and an off-grid eco-village with the goal of becoming more socially, culturally, economically and ecologically sustainable.